 - De Kaaskamer (Runstraat 7) remains a favorite stop for cheese in the charming Jordaan shopping district.
-The shop's name simply means 'cheese room', and a room full of cheese it most certainly is!
+The shop's name means "cheese room," and a room full of cheese it most certainly is.
 You'll find hundreds of varieties of cheese from all over the world here - piled from floor to ceiling.
-In fact, even the most discerning cheese lover will be in kaas heaven.
+Even the most discerning cheese lover will be in kaas heaven.
 Try Le Petit Doruvael, a gooey and aromatic washed rind cheese, which sounds French but is, in fact, deliciously Dutch.

 - Taste a variety of Reypenaer cheeses at the Reypenaer Tasting Room (Singel 182).
-I particularly recommend Wyngaard Chevre Gris aged goat's cheese and Reypenaer VSOP, a crumbly, aged Gouda-style cheese.
+We particularly recommend Wyngaard Chevre Gris aged goat's cheese and Reypenaer VSOP, a crumbly, aged Gouda-style cheese.

-- Caulils (Haarlemmerstraat 115) delicatessen stocks cheese, charcuterie, pastas and risottos, lobster, conserves, and wines, among other things.
+- Caulils (Haarlemmerstraat 115) delicatessen stocks cheese, charcuterie, pasta and risottos, lobster, conserves, and wines, among other things.

 02 of 09

 Have your apple pie and eat it too, at these decadent bakeries and cake shops:

 - De Taart van Mijn Tante (Ferdinand Bolstraat 10) is an over-the-top tea shop that offers a menu of fabulous cakes in uber-kitsch surroundings.
 Oh, and if you're planning on tying the knot in Amsterdam, arrange to have them make your wedding cake.